Manuel Pinto da Fonseca: Biography

 Pinto as 67th Grand Master in Cronologia dei gran maestri dello spedale della sacra religione militare di S. Gio.
 Gerosolimitano e dall' Ordine del Santo Sepolcro oggi detti di Malta (1776?)

 He was the son of Miguel Álvaro Pinto da Fonseca, Alcaide-Mór de Ranhados, and his wife, Ana Pinto Teixeira.

 The coat of arms of the Pinto portrays five red crescents, to symbolising that the Pinto de Fonseca family won five battles with the Ottomans.

 Before his election as Grand Master on 18 January 1741, Pinto da Fonseca was a knight of the Langue of Portugal.

 He had an illegitimate son by one Rosenda Paulichi, daughter of Alberigo Paulichi and Patronilla Ramuzetta, named José António Pinto da Fonseca e Vilhena, who married his first cousin Maria Inácia Pinto da Fonseca de Sousa Teixeira e Vilhena, illegitimate daughter of Francisco Vaz Pinto (his father's brother) by one Clara Cerqueira.

-He was elected as Grand Master in his 60th year, and he lived to be a nonagenarian, ruling the Order for 32 years.
+He was elected as Grand Master some months before his 60th year, and he lived to be a nonagenarian, ruling the Order for 32 years.

 As Grand Master, Pinto da Fonseca kept an elaborate court, imitating the courts of the great European princes of his era.
 The court was a center of intrigue, the Grand Master being surrounded by a multitude of "ambitious pretenders".

 In 1749, one of his bodyguards, Giuseppe Cohen, refused to join a plot led by Pasha Mustafa to stage a Muslim slave revolt; this refusal led to the exposure and suppression of the revolt, which afterward was celebrated each 29 June, the anniversary.

 Pinto da Fonseca made substantial donations to the Conventual Church, and among the most notable mementoes are two large and heavy bells cast by the Master Founder of the Order of Saint John, Aloisio Bouchut, in 1747 and 1748; they still hang in the belfries of what is now the Co-Cathedral.
 These bells were made by melting two basilisks that were left by the Ottomans after the Great Siege of 1565.

 As Grand Master, Pinto da Fonseca completed construction of the Auberge de Castille (still one of the most important buildings in the Maltese capital city, Valletta); his bust and arms adorn its façade.
 Today this building houses the Office of the Prime Minister.

 Pinto built nineteen storehouses at the Marina, which still bear his name, and built several other buildings and structures.